soyrochus/patina/README.md

 ### app crate

 Implements the `eframe` application.
-It renders the conversation list, streaming message view, and message composer.
+It renders the conversation list, message view, and composer.
 Background tasks spawn on a dedicated Tokio runtime and synchronize with the UI using unbounded channels.
+Streaming UI updates are planned, but the current client displays each response once it has fully completed.

 ### core crate